 Wondering what foods to eat after oral surgery?
 You’re at the right place!
 I’m going to share my top foods to eat after tooth extractions.
 Well, let me tell you, I have lots of ideas because as I write this, I am coming out of the recovery phase.
 If you’re wondering what foods to eat after oral surgery, you’re in the right place!
 I talk about all things “LIFE” on my Christian lifestyle blog and I don’t mince any words!
 Mince.
 What a strange choice of words since I had to mince EVERYTHING FOR A WHILE!

 Foods to eat after oral surgery are soft foods that require very little chewing and jaw motion.
-Foods like yogurt, ice cream, and broths are functional options.
-Foods to avoid are crunchy foods or foods in small elements such as rice or quinoa.
+Foods like yogurt, ice cream, and broth are functional options.
+Foods to avoid are crunchy foods or foods with small elements such as rice or quinoa.

 You see, a crown in the rear of my mouth came off.
 Now an ordinarily prudent sane person would have rushed to the dentist to have it re-applied, glued, or whatever they do.
 Well, needless to say, I didn’t.
 Then, the pandemic hit, and I had no intention of going to the dentist amid that Covid mayhem.
 So, I waited…and waited.
 Bad idea!